Patrick-Kelly-1330/node-SSO-sample/README.md

 1. Visit https://localhost:8000
 2. Select _Log In_
-3. Enter the email of the test user listed above
-4. Via Okta, enter the email and password of the test user listed above
+3. Via Okta, enter the email and password of the test user listed above
-5. Select _View Team Members_ to view list of group members from Okta directory
+4. Select _View Team Members_ to view list of group members from Okta directory

 ## For more information, please see the following guides: